Simamkele20/IGDB-GAME-EXPLORER/README.md

 ## Access the Application

 Open your web browser and go to http://localhost:3000 to view the application.
-The frontend should communicate with the backend seamlessly.